Cargo Lashing and Securing Services in Vietnam

 • Shipyards, fabrication yards and industrial zones subject to case review

-For cargo shipping support from port areas, please visit our Shipping from Dung Quat Port and Shipping from Vung Ang Port pages.
+For cargo shipping from port areas, please visit our Shipping from Vung Ang Port and Shipping from Dung Quat Port pages.

 Operational Risks in Cargo Lashing and Securing

-Cargo lashing and securing work can fail if the job is arranged too late or if cargo information is incomplete.
-A lashing team cannot properly prepare if cargo dimensions, weight, securing points, stowage location and working condition are unclear.
+Cargo lashing and securing work can fail if the job starts too late or if cargo information is incomplete.
+A lashing team cannot prepare properly if cargo dimensions, weight, securing points, stowage location and working condition are unclear.

 Common risks include: